KiandaBPM/KiandaBPM.github.io/form-designer.md

 # Introduction to form designer

-Kianda form designer provides an intuitive interface where both technical and non-technical users can quick start build forms for any use case.
+Kianda form designer provides an intuitive interface where both technical and non-technical users can quickly start building forms for any use case.

 The key components of the form designer are: